JHU-PL-Lab/www-fpse/lecture/basic-modules.md

 ```
 * The above code defines module `Simple_set` since it is in the file `simple_set.ml`
 * Modules are just collections of top-level definable things (things you could type into top loop)
+* Assignment 1 file `submission.ml` is in fact making a module as well, named `Submission`.
-* This particular module is just a set implemented as a list; it is in fact a multiset
+* This particular set module is just a set implemented as a list; it is in fact a multiset
 * The line `type 'a t = 'a list` is a *type abbreviation*, `'a t` is a synonym for `'a list`
    - below we will show how to *hide* the fact that it is a list.
 * Naming a type just `t` is the standard for "the" underlying type of a module